elastest/elastest-monitoring-platform/docs/index.md

 ##### /v1/api/series/ POST
 A space by itself does not handle data streams, it is a container and needs a series to be defined before the metrics sent to it can be persisted and analyzed later.
 This API allows creation of a *series* within an existing *space*.
 The *msgSignature* allows sentinel to parse the incoming messages properly.

+**IMP**: please consult the agents guide on how to define the *msgSignature* field if the series is being created for a particular agent's metric stream.

 If the message being sent into sentinel is a single level JSON string, the *unixtime:s msgtype:json* value is sufficient.